adamniedzielski/blog/_posts/2021-09-17-the-joy-of-slow-programming.md

 within a week I signed the contract.

 The application that I developed as a side project scored me a new apartment!
-That's my most successful side project so far.
+That means it's my most successful side project so far.

 I attribute this success to the philosophy of "slow programming" that I followed:
 1. put a hard limit on the time per day that you invest into the side project